exc-5d7f9489de5a2c25a559d9d2

 Community Fellow

 Immigrant Justice Corps seeks Fellows who are smart, compassionate, and passionate about justice for immigrants.
-Fellows must be dedicated to the idea of a fellowship program – you give us two years of hard work and we will make sure you are immersed in immigration law and prepared to help immigrants who otherwise cannot afford quality representation.
-Almost all IJC Fellows are fluent in at least two languages, including English.
+Fellows must be dedicated to the idea of a fellowship program – you dedicate three years of hard work, we ensure you are fluent in immigration law and are trained to represent immigrants who cannot afford quality representation.

 Eligibility

-• Applicants may currently be enrolled in an undergraduate degree, so long as they will be graduating by the Spring of the Fellowship start year.
-For example, if you are graduating in Spring 2023 you will be eligible to apply to the Class of 2023.
+• Applicants may currently be enrolled in an undergraduate degree, with expected graduation by the Spring of the Fellowship start year.
+For example, if you are graduating in Spring 2026 you will be eligible to apply to the Class of 2026.

 • Applicants may have graduated from college no more than two years prior to the start of the Fellowship.
-For example, if you applying to the Class of 2023, you must have graduated college no earlier than Spring 2021.
+For example, if you are applying to the Class of 2026, you must have graduated college no earlier than Spring 2024.

 Application timeline and common questions about the Community Fellowships.